victorgarciaesgi/regle/README.md

 > ⚠️ Project is still in development
 >
-> API or function names can changes until release
+> API can still change before stable release

 ## 📚 Documentation